nwillc/funkjdbc/README.md

 # Functional Kotlin JDBC Extensions

+Nothing exciting but...

+ - Row to object mapping with higher order functions.
+ - Simplified JDBC’s bloated Java API into clean Kotlin for common use cases.
+ - Provide results as a Sequence.
+ - Thoroughly handled resource closing to remove boiler plate code.
+ - Supports raw String SQL as well as JDBC’s ? replacements
+ - Differentiates updates from queries, i.e. SQL that returns a result code, vs. a result sequence
+ - Simple as dirt
+ - Under 200 lines of code
+ - documented
+ - Not a single transitive dependency … so >10k binary all in

 ## Using These Extensions

 Assuming you've a JDBC Connection and wish to create a database to store word counts.
 Lets create